Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return a * b

-By adding type hints, it becomes clear that this function accepts an integer argument and returns an integer.
+By adding type hints, it becomes clear that this function accepts integer type arguments and returns integer type value.

-In Python, you can also specify type hints for collection types such as lists and dictionaries.
-It is common to use the “typing” module for this.
+In Python you can specify type hints for collection types such as lists and dictionaries too.
+Using the typing module is common practice.

-List type hints use List from the typing module.
+The type hint for a list uses List from the typing module.

 from typing import List